I Got Nerve

 In the United States, the song peaked at number 67 on the Billboard Hot 100 and within the top 60 on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have six songs debut on the chart in the same week.
-The song was also certified gold by the Recording Industry Association of America (RIAA) on March 2023.
+The song was also certified gold by the Recording Industry Association of America (RIAA) in March 2023.
 A music video for "I Got Nerve" was taken from footage of a Montana's Radio Disney concert performance.

 Background and composition

 Written by Jennie Lurie, Ken Hauptman, and Aruna Abrams, and produced by Antonina Armato and Tim James, "I Got Nerve" lasts three minutes and five seconds.

 A karaoke version appears on Disney's Karaoke Series: Hannah Montana (2007).

 Reception

 Critical reception

 Heather Phares of Allmusic liked the song and called it a "spunky, new-wavey girl power anthem".

 Chart performance

 As not released as a single in the United States, "I Got Nerve" received exclusive airplay on Radio Disney, thus its chart appearances consisted mainly of digital downloads.
 Following the release of the Hannah Montana soundtrack, the song entered Billboards Hot Digital Songs Chart at number thirty-one, which led to an appearance on the Billboard Hot 100 on the week ending November 11, 2006.

 "I Got Nerve" debuted on the Billboard Hot 100 at its peak of sixty-seven, thus becoming Cyrus as Montana's highest charting song from the album, and one of the songs to make Cyrus the first act to have six songs debut on the Billboard Hot 100 in the same week.
 It dropped from the chart in the succeeding week.
 The song also peaked at number fifty-one on the now-defunct Pop 100 Chart.